SubjectsSubjects(version: 983)

 • Students have 3 attempts at the exam.
 Once registered for an attempt, students must attend.
 If a student fails to attend without a prior excuse, they will lose that attempt.

-• During the final exam, copying, accessing external websites, or using any unauthorized resources is strictly prohibited.
+• During the final exam, copying, accessing the internet, or using any unauthorized resources is strictly prohibited.
 Additionally, students are not permitted to have watches, mobile phones, earphones, or any other electronic devices, such as smartwatches or smart glasses, in their test space (seat) during both the preparation time and the oral exam.
 Possession of these items, even without use, will lead to the immediate termination of the test and will be promptly reported to the disciplinary committee for appropriate action.

 1. Bone